 I want to read all the posts at once!
 Give me them!
 (Warning: HUGE wall of text)

-Dolly hashed (most of) these out before intending to make the story public, as the screenshot quality and stylistic changes will demonstrate.
+Things are going great for the Lius and Jeong-Espinosas!
+Then they aren’t.
+(Dolly hashed most of these out before intending to make the story public, as the screenshot quality and stylistic changes demonstrate.
+Regardless, it has its moments.)

 Before the Storm